Ford Ranchero: Seventh generation (1977–1979)

-Argentine Ranchero
+Argentine Ranchero (1973–1991)

 From 1973 until 1991, Ford Motor Argentina developed and sold a utility version of its own Ford Falcon called the Ford Ranchero.
 Unlike the American version, it was based on the four-door sedan model, keeping the front part "as is", and knocking down the rear half to make it a light pick-up.
 The truck was presented in two versions, the light one with a maximum load capacity of 465 kg (1025 lb) and the heavy one with a capacity of 565 kg (1245 lb), both with 14-inch wheels and having the latter front disc brake.
 The first generation sold very well, and in 1974, exports began to Cuba.

 Later that year, it became the best-selling car in Argentina, with a total of 110,382 sold between 1973 and 1978.
 Production of the second-generation model lasted from 1978 until 1982, and production of the third generation lasted from 1982 until 1987.
 In 1987, the fourth and final generation was released and in 1988 a diesel model was added to the lineup for the first time, but it was discontinued as of 1989.
 Production of the fourth-generation Argentine Ranchero ended in 1991.